-I will examine both over and under-activity of the rotator cuff and give you a series of exercises to help restore normal movement at the shoulder joint.
+We will examine both over and under-activity of the rotator cuff and give you a series of exercises to help restore normal movement at the shoulder joint.

-I will liaise with your consultant if you have had a steroid injection.
+We will liaise with your consultant if you have had a steroid injection.
 Active physiotherapy is not recommended for 10-14 days post injection.
 This is because we need to allow as much steroid as possible to remain within the joint (if the injection was within the joint ).

 Worth a watch

 Dr Jeremy Lewis discusses aspects regarding our current understanding of rotator cuff-related shoulder pain, with some information on frozen shoulder too.